Written by Munis Topcuoglu, Editor at EHN Canada.

 Choose a safe and private location

 The location you choose for the intervention should be safe, private, and comfortable.
-However, your home or the subject’s home may be too comfortable and can make it easy for the subject to leave the intervention and go hide in a bedroom.
+However, your home or the person’s home may be too comfortable and can make it easy for the person to leave the intervention and go hide in a bedroom.
 A professional interventionist will have an office or other space that is designed for staging interventions and these will often be ideal locations.
 The formality of a professional interventionist’s space can help ensure that all participants will be on their “best behaviour” during the intervention.
 In case you choose not to hire a professional interventionist to facilitate, churches and community centers may also offer suitable spaces.

 Make tentative arrangements for admission to the rehab center

 This section of the script should provide specific examples of destructive behaviours and clear descriptions of the harm caused.
-It should contain only authentic statements, motivated by love and the earnest desire to help the subject—no accusations, insults, shaming, etc. Avoid stigmatizing labels such as “junkie,” “addict,” or “alcoholic” and generally avoid moral and judgmental language.
-Instead, describe your feelings using “I” statements—for example, “I was very sad and hurt when you used drugs and…” Vivid descriptions of specific incidents will be much more effective than talking abstractly about the subject’s general patterns of behaviour—describe in detail a few incidents related to the subject’s drug or alcohol addiction that were especially painful for you.
+It should contain only authentic statements, motivated by love and the earnest desire to help the person—no accusations, insults, shaming, etc. Avoid stigmatizing labels such as “junkie,” “addict,” or “alcoholic” and generally avoid moral and judgmental language.
+Instead, describe your feelings using “I” statements—for example, “I was very sad and hurt when you used drugs and…” Vivid descriptions of specific incidents will be much more effective than talking abstractly about the person’s general patterns of behaviour—describe in detail a few incidents related to the person’s drug or alcohol addiction that were especially painful for you.